 Even though Auckland is a city, it is surrounded by nearly 4,000 km of coastline.

 This means one of the best things to do in Auckland is getting out of the city center and seeing over 100 beaches on the coast of New Zealand.

 Some are easily accessible by public transport, for example, one of the top things to do in Auckland on a nice day is hop on a bike (or walk) to Mission Bay.

 In less than 30 minutes from the city center by bike, you’ll think you’ve stepped foot into a tropical postcard.

 White sand, people out on paddleboards, and beautiful umbrellas on the patios.
 Perfect for swimming, picnics, and just enjoying the views, especially at sunset.

 Another great beach close to the city centre is Takapuna beach, also accessible by public transport, and an area full of beautiful homes and lovely cafes to enjoy after a swim.

 Venturing out a little further means you’ll find some incredible black sand beaches to explore.

-The most iconic of which being Piha Bay, perfect for catching a wave, learning or surf or walking the length admiring the views.
+The most iconic spot is Piha Bay, perfect for catching a wave, learning to surf, or walking the length admiring the views.

-Across the city, to the west, you’ll find Muriwai Beach.
+Across the city center to the west, you’ll find Muriwai Beach.